-WALTR 2 supports PDF and ePUB transfer.
-However there are many more versatile book formats, that it's easy to get confused.
+WALTR PRO supports PDF and ePUB transfer.
+However, there are many more versatile book formats, that it's easy to get confused about.
 Here we also added a simplified overview of the most spread formats for mobile reading.

+ePUB – Electronic Publications.
 As we stated before, this file extension is the ‘golden standard' for mobile reading.
 It can be easily adjusted to your screen's size, which makes it very convenient.
-It's also supported by majority of readers out there.
+It's also supported by the majority of readers out there.

-Mobi also quite a popular ebook format.
+Mobi – Mobipocket is also quite a popular ebook format.
 Its main priority is convenience in using.
 For instance, you can add blank pages in any part of the book or even free hand-drawings.
 There's also a possibility to make your own corrections or annotations while reading.

 And there's also WALTR.

-Let us know what you think of this workaround in the comments!
+Let us know what you think about this workaround in the comments!

 ePUB, aka Electronic Publication, is probably the most advanced format for mobile reading due to the fact that it can easily be adjusted to your screen size and is ideal for smartphones.
 And now, to answer the above question, Yes, Indeed, you can open the ePub files on your iPad.
 You simply need to visit the iBook apps on your iPad and tap on the file to open it.